W-Torres/W-Torres/README.md

 What I like to do outside of college:

 ⚙️  I love working with technology (Software and Hardware)

 🎮  I enjoy gaming in my downtime

-  📷  I enjoy dabbling in some photography as well
+📷  I also enjoy dabbling in some photography as well